 - They’ve withdrawn their request?
 Good!
 You didn’t want to do it anyway.

 - Are they still willing to pay for the extra cost and agree on deadline extension?
-Good!
+Great!
 You’ve just landed yourself some additional work and all the profit that goes with it.

 I am sorry, but NO